 PENG are also grateful to the supporters of the Award who are Abbott Nutrition, Fresenius Kabi and Nutricia Advanced Medical Nutrition.

 PENG Award 2013

 PENG Educational Officer Update by Carole-Anne Fleming

 PENG (PENG) in association with Abbott Nutrition, Fresenius Kabi and Nutricia would like to congratulate Ann Ashworth, Lucy Bartkowiak, Toril Ofstad and Rhys White (pictured from left to right) the winners of the PENG award 2013.
-Each winner will receive a £500 supportive educational grant which will allow then to attend this year's BAPEN's 21st Conference or another relevant educational conference/study day.
+Each winner will receive a £500 supportive educational grant which will allow then to attend the 21st Conference or another relevant educational conference/study day.
 Reports of how each winner has used their grant will appear in e- PENlines next year.